 - Environmental Physics Track: Select two from: ENVR 403, ENVR 416, ENVR 451, ENVR 452, ENVR 453, ENVR 666, ENVR 671, ENVR 672, ENVR 675

 Electives from outside the Department of Environmental Sciences and Engineering need to be approved by a program director.

 Application instructions are found here.
-The deadline for application is in early February of the applicant’s sophomore year.
-The Department also offers Spring admission for well-prepared applicants.
+The deadline for applications for Fall 2020 is Tuesday, January 14, 2020.
+The Department offers fall admission only.

 Suitably prepared BSPH graduates (or BS graduates from any UNC STEM major) can apply to the “+1” or one-year master’s program in the MS, MSPH, or MPH.
 The student must progress directly to the master’s program after completing their bachelor’s degree in May or August.
 Additional requirements are:

 1. For the MS or MSPH only, a research advisor must be found in advance of application.
 Ideally, students should make a start on their research project in their senior year.

 2. Up to nine credits (for the MS) or twelve (for the MSPH and MPH) may be transferred into the graduate program.
 Cross-crediting is not allowed.
 These credits must be graduate level (400 level or above) and be relevant to environmental sciences and engineering.

 Prospective students are encouraged to reach out to student services to discuss the requirements.
 The +1 Master’s Contract must be filled out and submitted to the student services office around the time of application to ensure that the student’s plan is viable, and to allow students to begin obtaining ENVR 400 credit in their senior year.

 These new requirements will go into effect for students entering Fall 2019 or later.

 - Define current major issues in environmental health, sciences and engineering (EVNR 230).